intel/webml-polyfill/src/nn/wasm/README.md

-The nn_ops.js is compiled by Emscripten from https://android.googlesource.com/platform/frameworks/ml and https://github.com/tensorflow/tensorflow, which are both licensed under the Apache License, Version 2.0.
+The nn_ops.js is compiled by Emscripten from https://github.com/Wenzhao-Xiang/webml-polyfill-wasm, which comes from https://android.googlesource.com/platform/frameworks/ml (licensed under the Apache License, Version 2.0).

 # Build